๐Ÿ’ง The Importance of Drinking Water: Boosting Organ Function and Immunity

 When Can Too Much Water Be Harmful?

-People with kidney or heart conditions should seek medical advice on safe hydration limits.
+โš ๏ธ People with kidney or heart disease should follow medical advice regarding safe hydration limits.

 Conclusion